Overcoming Fear of Intimacy

 - All men want is sex.

-- Men don't have feelings; they're always unfaithful.
+- Men do not have feelings; they are always unfaithful.

-- Men won't let you have your own views about anything.
+- Men will not let you have your own views about anything.

-- You've got to make a man feel special.
+- You have got to make a man feel special.

 - All women are overly emotional.